 Customer and energy based reliability indices are of great significance in predictive reliability performance assessment of a distribution system.
 These indices are extensively used in power industry.
 All such indices depend on failure rate and repair time of each segment of distribution systems.
-An optimization method has been presented using SAMP-Jaya to obtain optimum failure rate and repair times so as to achieve desired levels of the indices.
-SAMP-Jaya based method has given better results than in comparison to proposed methods in the literature.
+An optimization method has been presented using TLBO to obtain optimum failure rate and repair times so as to achieve desired levels of the indices.
 A penalty cost function has been used for this purpose.